socketio/socket.io-client-swift/README.md

 Socket.IO-Client-Swift
 ======================

 Socket.IO-client for Swift.
 Supports ws/wss connections and binary.
-For socket.io 1.0+ and Swift 1.1
+For socket.io 1.0+ and Swift 1.1.

+For Swift 1.2, use the 1.2 branch.
+(1.2 will be merged with master once Swift 1.2 is released)

 Installation
 ============